XO3D Studio · Guide

 Animation Complexity

 A simple 360° product rotation animates quickly.
 A 60-second film with deliberate camera choreography, smooth material reveals, and edited timing takes significantly more direction and execution.
-Mechanism animations — showing how a product works internally — require the most time because the sequence must be accurate as well as visually compelling.
+Mechanism animations, which show how a product works internally, require the most time because the sequence must be accurate as well as visually compelling.

 - VARIABLE 06